franciscoyira/portfolio/content/project/walmart-chile-r-package/index.md

 url_video: ""
 ---

-While working at Walmart Chile, I led the development of an internal R package to accelerate and streamline the delivering of analyses and data products, inspired by [the successful experience of the Airbnb data team with their `Rbnb` internal package](https://medium.com/airbnb-engineering/using-r-packages-and-education-to-scale-data-science-at-airbnb-906faa58e12d).
+While working at Walmart Chile, I led the development of an internal R package to accelerate and streamline the delivery of analyses and data products, inspired by [the successful experience of the Airbnb data team with their `Rbnb` internal package](https://medium.com/airbnb-engineering/using-r-packages-and-education-to-scale-data-science-at-airbnb-906faa58e12d).

 The benefits that our package provided include the following: